 In order to deliver upon its mandate, the Office of the Auditor General relies upon a team of professionals.
 An employee performance management program is crucial in the development and maintenance of a team of competent professionals.
 Regular performance appraisals, a key part of ongoing professional development, encourage staff to succeed and reinforce the importance of quality work and compliance with professional standards and our Office's policies.

-We will develop and implement a new employee performance management system that clearly communicates employee performance expectations, evaluates employees' performance against these expectations, and provides support to employees in their ongoing professional development.
+We have developed a new employee performance management program that clearly communicates employee performance expectations, evaluates employees' performance against these expectations, and provides support to employees in their ongoing professional development.
+We will implement this new employee performance management program for Audit Managers and Auditors in charge.
+Later we will expand the employee performance management program to include assistant auditors.

-Goal: By March 31, 2017, the Office of the Auditor General will have implemented a methodology to evaluate employees' performance that includes employee feedback and identification of professional development needs.
+Goal: By March 31, 2020, the Office of the Auditor General will have implemented, for all employees, an employee performance management program that includes employee feedback and identification of professional development needs.